-In May 2020, Aadi was approved for a \$0.2 million SBA PPP loan, as provided for in the CARES Act ("PPP Loan").
-Under certain conditions, the PPP Loan and accrued interest are forgivable after a twenty-four-week covered period as long as the loan proceeds were used for eligible expenses, including payroll, benefits, rent and utilities, and the company maintains certain payroll levels.
-The amount of loan forgiveness is subject to reduction if the Company terminates employees or reduces salaries during the twenty-four-week covered period.
-The unforgiven portion of the loan is payable over two years at an interest rate of 1%, with a deferral of payments for the ten months following the end of the twenty-four-week covered period.
+In May 2020, Private Aadi was approved for a \$0.2 million Small Business Administration Paycheck Protection Program loan, as provided for in the Coronavirus Aid, Relief and Economic Security Act ("PPP Loan").
+Under certain conditions, the PPP Loan and accrued interest were forgivable after a twenty-four-week covered period as long as the loan proceeds were used for eligible expenses, including payroll, benefits, rent and utilities, and the company maintains certain payroll levels.
+The amount of loan forgiveness was subject to reduction if the Company terminates employees or reduces salaries during the twenty-four-week covered period.
+The unforgiven portion of the loan was payable over two years at an interest rate of 1%, with a deferral of payments for the ten months following the end of the twenty-four-week covered period.
 On April 29, 2021, the Company received notification from the SBA that the Company's Forgiveness Application of the PPP Loan and accrued interest was approved in full, and the Company had no further obligations related to the PPP Loan.
 Accordingly, the Company recorded a gain on the forgiveness of the PPP Loan totaling \$0.2 million.